Gardener’s Blog – March 2015

 Chris will also be working alongside her fellow gardeners this month to finish pruning the roses in the Rose Garden.
 Vegetable and herb seeds have also been sown in the glasshouses.
 But don’t worry if you don’t have access to a glasshouse, Chris and the gardeners recommend leaving trays on your windowsill to create a similar effect – they just need lots of light and a bit of water.

 It is now the perfect time to plant onion and shallot sets in your garden or allotment.
 However, you must keep an eye on those pesky green, white and black flies love vegetables as much as we do.
-A great tip to keep them at bay is to spray them with water-diluted solution of washing up liquid.
+A great tip to keep them at bay is to spray them with a water-diluted solution of washing up liquid.

 As for Wayne, the decking for the new Plant Evolution Trail has arrived and will be wrapped around the outside of the Sub-Tropical House.
 It will then be filled with algae, mosses and ferns.
 Two new genus of cycad plants, which have a fascinating history, have also been researched and ordered from Germany.
 These plants have been around a lot longer than humans and can be traced back to prehistoric times.
 There are only 11 genus of cycad, which means that, with the new additions, Birmingham Botanical Gardens will proudly own seven.